Florida Gators Suspend Football Activities Amidst COVID Spike. Was It Inevitable? What Happens Next?

 Recent reports state the number might actually be much higher, 19 total according to the student newspaper “The Alligator."

-GatorBait has been able to confirm as of Tuesday evening, the official number is still at five new cases, although additional test are being given and that number is expected to rise.
+GatorBait has been able to confirm as of Tuesday evening, the official number is still at five new cases, although additional test are being given and that number is expected to rise significantly in the next 24 hours.
 GatorBait has also learned from sources close to the program that while some cases have been symptomatic, there have been none as of yet that appear worrisome.

 Players who test positive are put into quarantine for at least 10 days.